simcesplatform/simcesplatform.github.io/markdown/index.md

-# Simulation Environment of Complex Energy System

-SimCES = Simulation Environment of Complex Energy System
+# SimCES | Simulation Environment of Complex Energy System

 Features in short: